Behind Fox News' Baseless Seth Rich Story: The Untold Tale

 Wheeler alleges both quotations were fabricated and untrue.

-According to the lawsuit, Zimmerman promised to have those lines removed — but they stayed in the story.
-Zimmerman then told him that her bosses at Fox News had instructed her to leave those quotes in.
+According to the lawsuit, Zimmerman promises to have those lines removed — but they stay in the story.
+Zimmerman then tells him that her bosses at Fox News had instructed her to leave those quotes in.

 That same day, the suit recounts, Zimmerman writes a letter to Seth Rich's father, Joel, distancing Fox News from responsibility for what the network reported: "Much of our information came from a private investigator, Rod Wheeler, who we understand was working on behalf of you."

 Wheeler challenges Zimmerman over the letter in a three-way phone conversation that also included Butowsky.
-The Fox News producer defends herself: "That's the email that Fox asked me to send him.
+The Fox News reporter defends herself: "That's the email that Fox asked me to send him.
 They wrote it for me."

 Wheeler replies: "That's not accurate, though, because much, much of the information did not come from me."